...

 • The briefly titled Why-Sci website is a collection of snippets written by scientists to explain current research topics to the general public.

 • Sites with photos and descriptions of physics demos are often helpful to instructors teaching a new course.
-University of Florida's page is here.
+University of Florida's page is seen on the Physics Department Demonstration Page.

 • Puzzles are fun in physics.
 But mathematicians like to get in on the fun too.
 A lengthy list of mathematical articles related to physics puzzles is online at this verbose link.